Why study this course?

 - You need to allow two weeks for an initial decision.
 This may vary substantially by course, depending on what the selection process involves e.g. applications involving work submission or interviews may take longer.

 The University offers several bursaries and scholarships.
-For the latest information please visit the Fees and funding section of the website.
+For the latest information please visit the fees, funding and scholarships section of the website.

 Postgraduate open evenings